Rhian Sheehan: Career

 Sheehan released his debut album Paradigm Shift in 2001.
 The record was issued in the UK almost two years later in 2003, and received praise from music critics.
 In 2004, Britain's Future Music Magazine magazine named Sheehan as "The Next Big Thing" in ambient music.
 His 2009 album Standing in Silence, 2013's Stories from Elsewhere, and 2018's A Quiet Divide step away from his earlier electronica work into more of a shoegaze, post-rock, ambient, chamber music direction.
 Eminent US reviewer John Diliberto (host of Echoes) called Stories from Elsewhere "a modern ambient chamber music masterpiece of quietly epic dimensions".

 Sheehan's work has featured on a variety of compilations, most notably the multi-platinum selling Cafe del Mar anthologies (vol. 10 and 11).
-His music has been heard on BBC's Top Gear, as well as The Discovery Channel, the National Geographic channel, and the HBO series Silicon Valley.
+His music has been heard on BBC's Top Gear as well as the Discovery Channel, the National Geographic channel, Netflix, and the HBO series Silicon Valley.
 His compositions have also been used in a variety of advertisements, including for such companies as Google, Facebook, Nike, and GoPro.
 In 2009, Sheehan composed the soundtrack to the British National Space Centre's We Are Astronomers, a 360° fulldome film (narrated by David Tennant).
 The same year, the artist wrote the score to the 13-part prime-time TV drama series The Cult (for which he was awarded a Qantas Film & TV Award for best original score), and the Emmy Award-winning web series Reservoir Hill.
 In 2012, Sheehan penned the score to the UK 3D planetarium documentary film We Are Aliens (narrated by Rupert Grint).

 In July 2012, Japan's Preco Records released Sheehan's most recent albums Standing in Silence and Seven Tales of The North Wind together as a limited-edition double box set that included a remix of the track "Borrowing the Past" by American post-rock ambient group Hammock.